mike-flanagan/king_county_property_values_analysis_predictive_model/README.md

 The testing dataset used includes multiple features for several thousand property sales in King County.

 ## Methods
-My EDA uses descriptive and inferrential statistics to evaluate a test dataset, which is then used to develop a predictive model using linear regression.
+My methodology implements the CRISP-DM model for exploratory data analysis, cleaning, modeling, and evaluation.
+I use descriptive and inferrential statistics to evaluate a test dataset, including hypothesis testing with t-tests and analysis of variance.
+From my inferrences, I developed predictive models with use of polynomial features, categorical dummy variables, as well as several engineered features.
+Finally, I deployed and evaluated linear regression models using a filter method F-test to find K best, and wrapper method recursive feature elimination cross-validation.
 Tools used include Python, NumPy, Pandas, SciPy, StatsModels, and SciKit Learn.
+Visualizations were created with MatPlotLib and Seaborn.

 Author — Mike Flanagan
 https://github.com/mike-flanagan/